One of Klobuchar’s Biggest Backers Is ‘the Worst Company in the World’

 Cargill’s top brass and corporate PAC, at least, have not taken that promise seriously.

-David MacLennan, Cargill’s chair and chief executive officer since 2013, has long been one of the top donors to both Klobuchar and Cargill’s political action committee, itself a major bankroller of Klobuchar’s political campaigns.
+David MacLennan, Cargill’s chair and chief executive since 2013, has long been one of the top donors to both Klobuchar and Cargill’s political action committee, itself a major bankroller of Klobuchar’s political campaigns.
 MacLennan and his wife also appear on Klobuchar’s list of campaign bundlers—those who have raised at least $25,000 for the campaign by gathering contributions from other donors.
-Altogether, Cargill and its employees have donated nearly $120,000 to her various campaigns, according to Open Secrets, including nearly $50,000 so far in the 2020 cycle.
+Altogether, Cargill and its employees have donated nearly $120,000 to her various campaigns, according to Open Secrets—although since her campaign launch last year Klobuchar’s presidential campaign has not accepted corporate PAC donations.

 In turn, Klobuchar has frequently been a reliable vote on various bills of extreme interest to the agribusiness giant.

-In 2011, Klobuchar voted opposite a vast majority of her Democratic colleagues, including future presidential rival Sen. Bernie Sanders (I-VT), on an amendment that would have suspended the Environmental Protection Agency from regulating greenhouse gas emissions for two years, and would have exempted the American agricultural industry from greenhouse gas emissions rules.
+In 2011, Klobuchar voted opposite a vast majority of her Democratic colleagues, as well as future presidential rival Sen. Bernie Sanders (I-VT), on an amendment that would have suspended the Environmental Protection Agency from regulating greenhouse-gas emissions for two years, and would have exempted the American agricultural industry from greenhouse-gas-emissions rules.

 Also in 2011, Klobuchar wrote a letter to Secretary of Agriculture Tom Vilsack urging the Obama administration to continue counting tomato paste as a vegetable in school lunches, and to “reconsider the quantity and the proposed timeline” of a plan to cut sodium consumption in school lunches in half.

-The next year, Klobuchar cast multiple votes against efforts to roll back, phase out or otherwise reform a federal program that guarantees profits for the American sugar industry through tariffs on foreign sugar, price controls, and a unique loan program that allows growers to pay back loans in sugar form if the market crashed.
+The next year, Klobuchar cast multiple votes against efforts to roll back, phase out, or otherwise overhaul a federal program that guarantees profits for the American sugar industry through tariffs on foreign sugar, price controls, and a unique loan program that allows growers to pay back loans in sugar form if the market crashed.

 Cargill, unsurprisingly, forms one-half of the largest sugar trader in the world.

-In 2016, Klobuchar was one of three Democrats to vote for a bill in committee that would have blocked state labelling requirements for genetically modified foods, siding with Republicans in the Senate Agriculture Committee that would thwart state attempts to tell consumers that foods include genetically modified organisms, or GMOs.
-Cargill publicly thanked members of the Agricultural Committee for their vote against GMO labelling.
+In 2016, Klobuchar was one of three Democrats to vote for a bill in committee that would have blocked state labeling requirements for genetically modified foods, siding with Republicans in the Senate Agriculture Committee that would thwart state attempts to tell consumers that foods include genetically modified organisms, or GMOs.
+Cargill publicly thanked members of the Agricultural Committee for their vote against GMO labeling.

 “We appreciate the hard work of both Republicans and Democrats to find a workable solution to give consumers in all 50 states accurate and consistent information on their food label,” Cargill said in a statement applauding the bill’s passage out of committee.
 The measure also stipulated the creation of a taxpayer-funded public education campaign explaining the benefits of “agricultural biotechnology.”

-In spite of Cargill’s opposition, Klobuchar has also supported voluntary country-of-origin labelling for agricultural products, which, as the name implies, would allow agribusinesses to opt in to declaring where their products come from.
-But Klobuchar was a cosponsor of legislation that aimed to repeal mandatory country-of-origin labelling for beef, pork, and chicken in favor of a voluntary system—a system that critics say creates a loophole for agribusinesses to avoid saying that their products aren’t grown or raised in the United States.
+In spite of Cargill’s opposition, Klobuchar has also supported voluntary country-of-origin labeling for agricultural products, which, as the name implies, would allow agribusinesses to opt in to declare where their products come from.
+But Klobuchar was a cosponsor of legislation that aimed to repeal mandatory country-of-origin labeling for beef, pork, and chicken in favor of a voluntary system—a system that critics say creates a loophole for agribusinesses to avoid saying that their products aren’t grown or raised in the United States.

-Two years ago, Klobuchar voted against the vast majority of her Democratic colleagues—including future rivals Sens.
-Sanders, Cory Booker, Kirsten Gillibrand, Kamala Harris and Elizabeth Warren—to oppose a farm bill amendment that would reform checkoff programs for agribusinesses.
+Two years ago, Klobuchar went against the vast majority of her Democratic colleagues—including future rivals Sens.
+Sanders, Cory Booker, Kirsten Gillibrand, Kamala Harris, and Elizabeth Warren—to oppose a farm bill amendment that would overhaul checkoff programs for agribusinesses.
 These programs collect funds through taxes on farmers and ranches and redistribute them into advertising and research budgets related to that commodity.

 Among the companies that disproportionately benefit from the program, and sit on the National Cattlemen’s Beef Association product council: Cargill.

-Small family farmers have urged reforms to the checkoff system that they feel advocates against their interests with their own money—and worry that agribusiness conglomerates could put them out of work if politicians don’t do so.
+Small family farmers have urged for an overhaul to the checkoff system that they feel advocates against their interests with their own money—and worry that agribusiness conglomerates could put them out of work if politicians don’t do so.

 “The pork checkoff hasn’t done a darn thing for me, except take my money to promote big industrial ag,” said Chris Petersen, a pig farmer in Clear Lake, Iowa, who has been involved in production agriculture for 40 years.
 Petersen, who is the vice president of the Iowa Citizen Action Network and a regional representative of Socially Responsible Agriculture Project, told The Daily Beast that the rise of industrial-scale agriculture operations like Cargill is a threat to family farms and rural communities—and that defenders like Klobuchar clearly don’t have farmers in mind in supporting them.